-The following selected financial and other operating data should be read in conjunction with all of the financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" incorporated herein by reference from our Annual Report on Form 10-K for the year ended December 31, 2004, Quarterly Report on Form 10-Q for the period ended September 30, 2005 and Current Report on Form 8-K/A dated October 24, 2005.
+The following selected financial and other operating data should be read in conjunction with all of the financial statements and notes thereto and "Management's Discussion and Analysis of Financial Condition and Results of Operations" incorporated herein by reference from our Annual Report on Form 10-K for the year ended December 31, 2004, Quarterly Report on Form 10-Q for the period ended September 30, 2005 and Current Report on Form 8-K/A dated October 26, 2005.
 The historical data as of and for the years ended December 31, 2004, 2003 and 2002 have been derived from historical financial statements.
 The historical data for the nine months ended September 30, 2005 and September 30, 2004 have been derived from our unaudited historical financial statements.
 In the opinion of management, this historical data includes all adjustments (consisting only of normal recurring adjustments) necessary to present fairly the information set forth.
 However, operating results for the nine months ended September 30, 2005 are not necessarily indicative of results that may be expected for the year ended December 31, 2005.

-The accompanying unaudited pro forma data as of and for the nine months ended September 30, 2005 and for the year ended December 31, 2004 are based on our historical statements after giving effect to the early repayment of the John Hancock mortgages, the completion of the Class C Preferred Shares offering and the proposed offering of unsecured debt and the use of proceeds from the Class C Preferred Share offering, the proposed unsecured debt offering and the draw down on the unsecured lines of credit to acquire the remaining two-thirds interest in the Charter Oak portfolio.
-The unaudited pro forma data for the nine months ended September 30, 2005 and the year ended December 31, 2004 assume the early repayment of the John Hancock mortgages, the completion of the Class Preferred Share offering and the proposed unsecured debt offering and acquisition of the Charter Oak portfolio had occurred as of the beginning of each respective period.
+The accompanying unaudited pro forma data as of and for the nine months ended September 30, 2005 and for the year ended December 31, 2004 are based on our historical statements after giving effect to the completion of the Class C Preferred Shares offering pursuant to this prospectus supplement and the proposed offering of unsecured debt and the use of proceeds from this offering, the proposed unsecured debt offering, certain cash equivalents and short-term investments and the draw down on the unsecured lines of credit to acquire the remaining two-thirds interest in the Charter Oak portfolio and to prepay the John Hancock mortgages.
+The unaudited pro forma data for the nine months ended September 30, 2005 and the year ended December 31, 2004 assume the completion of this offering and the proposed unsecured debt offering, the draw-down on unsecured lines of credit, the acquisition of the Charter Oak portfolio and the early repayment of the John Hancock mortgages had occurred as of the beginning of each respective period.
 We note that this offering is not contingent or conditioned on the consummation of the proposed unsecured debt offering.

 The pro forma consolidated financial statements have been prepared by our management.
-These pro forma statements may not be indicative of the results that would have actually occurred if the early repayment of the John Hancock mortgages, the completion of the Class C Preferred Share offering, the proposed unsecured debt offering, the draw down on the unsecured lines of credit and the acquisition of the Charter Oak portfolio had occurred on the date indicated, nor does it purport to represent the results of operations for future periods.
-The unaudited pro forma consolidated financial statements should be read in conjunction with our unaudited pro forma consolidated financial statements (which are contained in our Current Report on Form 8-K/A dated October 24, 2005), unaudited financial statements and notes thereto as of September 30, 2005 and for the nine months then ended (which are contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2005), and the audited financial statements and notes thereto as of December 31, 2004 and for the year then ended (which are contained in our Annual Report on Form 10-K for the year ended December 31, 2004).
+These pro forma statements may not be indicative of the results that would have actually occurred if the completion of this offering and the proposed unsecured debt offering, the draw down on the unsecured lines of credit, and the acquisition of the Charter Oak portfolio and the early repayment of the John Hancock mortgages had occurred on the date indicated, nor does it purport to represent the results of operations for future periods.
+The unaudited pro forma consolidated financial statements should be read in conjunction with our unaudited pro forma consolidated financial statements (which are contained in our Current Report on Form 8-K/A dated October 26, 2005), unaudited financial statements and notes thereto as of September 30, 2005 and for the nine months then ended (which are contained in our Quarterly Report on Form 10-Q for the period ended September 30, 2005), and the audited financial statements and notes thereto as of December 31, 2004 and for the year then ended (which are contained in our Annual Report on Form 10-K for the year ended December 31, 2004).